Ethanadams642/Server-Script-Utils/README.md

 ---
 ## Pterodactyl
-Follow the steps in [This](google.com) wiki page to install pterodactyl panel.
+Follow the steps in [[Pterodactyl Installer]] wiki page to install pterodactyl panel.

 ---
 ## Puffer Panel